gofynd/fdk-client-javascript/documentation/application/REWARDS.md

 | body | [RedeemReferralCodeRequest](#RedeemReferralCodeRequest) | yes | Request body |

-Applies a referral code to earn or redeem rewards.
+Use this API to enter a referral code following which, the configured points would be credited to a user's reward points account.

 *Returned Response:*